dpankros/uiuc_cs513_project/part_1.md

 1. Is it a dataset that still represents `D` accurately?
 2. Is it really cleaner than `D`?

-While we plan to use OpenRefine to clean the data, we plan to use the features of a SQL database (primairly SQLite) to test for these two features.
+While we plan to use OpenRefine to clean the data, we plan to use the features of a SQL database (primarily SQLite) to test for these two features.

 To determine (1), we plan to attempt to normalize the data and enforce a SQL schema.
+We can use views to represent a version of the data matching the original dataset.
 If we can do so with minimal or no errors in the import process, we expect features of the database like referential integrity and strict data typing will ensure the dataset still represents `D` accurately.

 We expect these features to also contribute to ensuring (2), but we also aim to develop a suite of database queries -- primarily those that join across more than 2 tables -- and acceptance criteria for the various results of each query.